pluveto/heapq-scheduler/docs/template-notes/README.md

 Directory 			          | Description
 ---       			          | ---
 **[bin/](/bin/)** 		          | Executable files.
 Usually a bash script, such as to run a python script within an environment, run a curl command or pipe data in or out of sqlite.
-**[pyproject/](/pyproject/)**   	  | Main application scripts such as a server or command-line scripts should live in the top project directory, in this case named `pyproject`.
+**[heapq_scheduler/](/heapq_scheduler/)**   	  | Main application scripts such as a server or command-line scripts should live in the top project directory, in this case named `heapq_scheduler`.
 These should preferably not import from each other but can import from the `lib` module.
-**[pyproject/lib/](/pyproject/lib/)**     | Library of common scripts.
+**[heapq_scheduler/lib/](/heapq_scheduler/lib/)**     | Library of common scripts.
 These should be independent of each other (i.e. do not import from each other), to reduce circular dependencies.
 They should also not depend on an `__init__.py` script.
 Any common logic such as setting up a path to the app directory should be setup in the `__init__.py` script.
-**[pyproject/etc/](/pyproject/etc/)**     | Configuration files.
+**[heapq_scheduler/etc/](/heapq_scheduler/etc/)**     | Configuration files.
 For files such as `.json`, `.yml`, `.ini` or `.conf`.
-**[pyproject/utils/](/pyproject/utils/)** | Utilities.
+**[heapq_scheduler/utils/](/heapq_scheduler/utils/)** | Utilities.
 Standalone scripts which may use the `lib` module.
 These `utils` scripts should also be independent from each other should.
 If you find when developing that there is any logic duplicated across `utils` scripts, then that should be moved to a `lib` script and imported from `lib` into `utils` scripts.
-**[pyproject/var/](/pyproject/var/)**     | Variable content such as a database file or text/CSV/JSON files to be used for input or which are outputted by a script.
+**[heapq_scheduler/var/](/heapq_scheduler/var/)**     | Variable content such as a database file or text/CSV/JSON files to be used for input or which are outputted by a script.
 No scripts should live in the this directory.

 Benefits I found of this approach:

 - I find the logical grouping makes makes writing and finding code easier. e.g. If a script is intended as a library, it goes in `lib` with similar scripts.
 - It means that it is easy to switch between my projects as the layout is familiar.
 - Imports are easier
-    * Imports are easy to think about and trace.
+  - Imports are easy to think about and trace.
 You can see the role of a script based on what module it is in.
-    * Scripts are more independent and therefore more robust.
+  - Scripts are more independent and therefore more robust.
-    * It's easier to avoid circular imports and complicated imports (e.g. where a script uses a script uses script in a deep or haphazard structure).
+  - It's easier to avoid circular imports and complicated imports (e.g. where a script uses a script uses script in a deep or haphazard structure).

 ## Git Ignore

 Optional additions for the [.gitignore](/.gitignore) file.

 ### Data files